HomebrewNLP/revlib/README.md

 # -7.596428730494154e-08
 ```

-As expected, the memory consumption for the modified model is significantly lower during training than that of
+As expected, the memory consumption for the modified model is significantly lower during training than that of a
 non-checkpointed model:

 ```PYTHON